Wick and anti-Wick characterizations of linear operators on spaces of power series expansions: Introduction

 An important subclass of Wick operators are the anti-Wick operators, $\op _{\mathfrak V}^{\aw}(a)$ with suitable symbols $a(z,w)$ being analytic with respect to $(z,\overline w)\in \cc {2d}$, and given by

 where $F$ is a suitable analytic function on $\cc d$.
-An important property for anti-Wick operators is that $\op _{\mathfrak V}^{\aw}(a)$ is positive semi-definite when $a(z,z)\ge 0$ for every $z\in \cc d$, which is essential when performing certain types of energy estimates in quantum physics.
+An important feature for anti-Wick operators is that $\op _{\mathfrak V}^{\aw}(a)$ is positive semi-definite when $a(z,z)\ge 0$ for every $z\in \cc d$, which is essential when performing certain types of energy estimates in quantum physics.
 Any similar transitions on positivity from symbols to Wick operators are in general not true.
 On the other hand for suitable $a$ we have the expansion formula

 of Wick operators into a superposition of anti-Wick operators with error term $\op _{\mathfrak V}(c_N)$, deduced in \cite{TeToWa}.
-Here the first term $\op _{\mathfrak V}^{\aw}(b_0)=\op _{\mathfrak V}^{\aw}(b_0)$ on the right-hand side, possess the convenient positivity transition from symbols to anti-Wick operators.
+Here the first term $\op _{\mathfrak V}^{\aw}(b_0)=\op _{\mathfrak V}^{\aw}(a)$ on the right-hand side, possess the convenient positivity transition from symbols to anti-Wick operators, while $c_N$ is a linear combination of expressions of the form

 In several situations, this term is dominating, while the reminder term $\op _{\mathfrak V}(c_N)$ is small compared to the other operators in the expansion.
 (See e.{\,}g. \cite{Shubin1,TeToWa}.)

 Wick and anti-Wick operators act between suitable spaces of analytic functions, which are the Bargmann transforms of spaces of functions or distributions on the configuration space $\rr d$.
 Some ideas on this approach were performed by G. C. Wick in \cite{Wick}.
 Later on, F. Berezin improved and extended the theory \cite{Berezin71,Berezin72}, where more general classes of operators were considered, compared to \cite{Wick}.
 (See also \cite{Fo,Shubin1} for some other earlier results on Wick and anti-Wick operators.)
 An important part of the investigations in \cite{Berezin71,Berezin72,Wick} concerns the links between Wick and anti-Wick operators.
 Especially in \cite{Berezin71,Berezin72} convenient formulae were established which explain such links in the case when the Wick and anti-Wick symbols are polynomials.
 These formulae are in some sense related to \eqref{Eq:WickToAntiWickIntro}.